Griffon26/vhde/README.md

 comment on the chosen priorities, don't hesitate to contact me at griffon26@kfk4ever.com.

-Currently the GUI is mostly a demonstration of the functionality of the object model.
-The screenshot shows an entity and a component instance, both loaded from disk.
-You can interact with them in the diagram and when you close the application your changes are saved back to disk.
+Currently the application loads an example project from disk when it is started.
+You can switch between the entities and architectures in the project overview on the right, you can interact with the diagram and when you close the application your changes are saved back to disk.

 ![A screenshot](/docs/images/screenshot.png?raw=true)